hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * [Python implementation of this method][12]
     * It's also called as Holt-Winters foreacsting, check how did I use the built-in function [here][10]

+* Rolling Window vs Expanding Window
+  * Rolling window has fixed size, expading window collects all the observations within the specified time range, so the window size of expanding window is not fixed

 * Methods to Convert to Stationary ts
+  * The reason we want to make the ts stationary before applying a model is because, bias & errors, accuracy and metrics will vary over time
+  * Each stationary testing method has its focus and limitation, not all of them test both mean and variance change along the time, so better to know the limitation to decide which to use
   * I often use both Augumented Dickey-Fuller (ADF) and KPSS to check stationary, [see this example][3]
     * ADF checks differencing stationary, which based on the idea of differencing to transform the original ts
+      * It only checks whether the mean of the series changes, as for the change of variance is not formally tested
       * `autolag='AIC'` instructs the function to choose a suitable number of lags for the test by minimize AIC
       * More negative value in ADF statistics represents closer to stationary singal
     * KPSS checks trending stationary
     * And I prefer to check Test Statistic and critical values instead of checking p-value only, since in this way we can get the confidence level of stationary
     * We can also plot the mean, variance, if they are changing a lot, then the ts is not stationary, check [my rolling mean & variance example][15]
+  * <b>Differencing is often used to remove trend, log or square root are popular to deal with the changing variance</b>
+    * When using log or square root, all the data has to be positive.
+These methods also makelarger values less different and will deemphasize the outliers, need to think whether the transformation is appropriate
   * Differencing methods to convert to stationary
+    * Differencing can not only helps reduce trend and even seasonality, but also could transform the data to a more normally shaped distribution
+      * sometimes a ts needs to be differenced more than once, but differencing much more times may indicate that differencing is not a prefered method
     * First-order differencing: take differences between successive realizations of the time series
       * `x_t - x_t-1`
     * Second-order differencing